-Other Approaches: 51 devices delivered during lockdown 2020-21.
-Strong Continue to support disadvantaged pupils by Provision of IT equipment engagement from the majority of disadvantaged pupils.
-This was closely monitored, and regular contact supported with any difficulties which may have been a barrier.
-The gaps in learning were clearly identified upon return and supported through a Recovery curriculum or additional support. providing IT equipment to complete homework and other remote learning; have a plan in place with equipment ready should we face another lockdown.
-Personal Education Benefit Fund Despite many school trips/residential trips/some music lessons being unable to continue parents & carers were able to access this fund to support with uniform, some school trips/music lessons/school offered and /external clubs.
+Third Space Learning 9 disadvantaged pupils in KS2 had a sustained period of Third Space learning.
+7/9 pupils made at least good progress in maths.
+Continue with this provision, team leader and maths lead to take responsibility for it.
+0.5 Additional Teacher Unable to continuously provide this in school year 22-23 due to teacher absence.
+Some high quality additional teaching was undertaken but sporadic due to this.
+Redeployment of additional 0.5 teacher to cover PPA and management release time, with some additional teaching due to budget pressures.
+Other Approaches: Provision of IT equipment New i-pads and Early Years Tech equipment purchased to support the youngest disadvantaged pupils.
+Continue to support disadvantaged pupils by providing IT equipment to complete homework and other remote learning; have a plan in place with equipment ready should we face a situation requiring remote learning Personal Education Benefit Fund High numbers of parents & carers were able to access this fund to support with uniform, some school trips/music lessons/school offered and /external clubs.
 Provision very closely monitored and linked to attendance and engagement.
 Continue with this provision.
 Particularly important to support residential trips for the most disadvantaged.
-Mentor Service 20 pupils received 1:1 academic mentoring or counselling with our qualified child counsellor.
-This continued in lockdown via remote meetings with parental supervision and agreement for almost all children.
+Mentor Service 21 pupils received 1:1 academic mentoring or counselling with our qualified child counsellor.
 Each sequence of counselling sessions is evaluated at the end and includes a written report to school and parents/carers and pupil voice.
-Some pupils were also referred to external agencies as a result of outcomes including CAMHS, Worcestershire Eating Disorder Unit, Early Help; CAMHS CAST: Reach4Wellbeing & Mentor Link.
+Some pupils were also referred to external agencies as a result of outcomes including CAMHS, WEST Team, Worcestershire Eating Disorder Unit, Early Help; CAMHS CAST: Reach4Wellbeing & Mentor Link.
 Outcomes are extremely positive.
 Continue with this provision and service.
 (SLA) Attendance Officer & EWO Attendance for all pupils and all groups of vulnerable learners was above national for the comparable time period last year.
 See outcomes below.
-Persistent absence for the most disadvantaged and all pupils also well below national Persistent Absence St. Barnabas National 2021 5.7% 13% Case studies show some significantly improved attendance for individuals who worked 1:1 with the attendance officer.
+Persistent absence for the most disadvantaged and all pupils also well below national Persistent Absence St. Barnabas National 8.4% 22.3% Case studies show some significantly improved attendance for individuals who worked 1:1 with the attendance officer.
 Continue with this provision.
+Work towards returning attendance to our pre-pandemic attendance outcomes and reestablishing excellent attendance habits, attitudes and support for families who are struggling with this.